 An Aluminum ball of certain mass m falls from the height h=100m, hits the ground several times and comes to rest.
 Imagine that all the heat generated due to air resistance and collisions is adsorbed by the ball itself.
-How much its temperature have changed?
+By how much has its temperature changed?
 Specific Heat Capacity of Aluminum is C=910 J/kg °C.